Ways to Protect and Conserve Biodiversity

 Biodiversity has played an important role in creating the planet we live on and continues to help us improve our lives.
 So, the real value of biodiversity is beyond anything our mind can even imagine.

-Various threats to biodiversity
+Various Threats to Biodiversity

 Biodiversity has been continually under threat since the dawn of man.
 As we expand we remove, change, and use land to serve our purposes.
 The changes we make often damage natural habitats and reduce their biodiversity.